AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

  #. **SAML Client** We are looking for a OpenVPN® based VPN solution with SAML client support.

-Aviatrix user VPN solution cab be found `on this link. <http://docs.aviatrix.com/HowTos/uservpn.html>`_
+Aviatrix user VPN solution cab be found `on this link. <http://docs.aviatrix.com/HowTos/uservpn.html>`_ One feature in the solution that customers like the most is `Profile Based Access Control. <http://docs.aviatrix.com/HowTos/openvpn_features.html#authorization>`_

 Site to Cloud Connectivity over Internet